thearpankumar/MCP-OsAutomation/README.md

 - Understands both graphics and text
 - Context-aware decision making

+### 6. **Future Enchancements**
+- teaching mode (tells the cli Coder how to work with a pirticular application)
+- memory system (cli coder should remember how to use \
+ that work with that application new session)

 ## 🏆 Market Position

 **There is literally nothing like this available today:**